Discovering Meditation Home Page Next Talk

 Day 2: Meditation on Breathing

 Godwin: Today we are going to have a very serious discussion.
 We have to discuss our friend, the breath.
-A question we can explore together is, why did the Buddha choose the breath as an object of meditation?
+A question we can explore together is, Why did the Buddha choose the breath as an object of meditation?

 Retreatant: Because the breath is always there.